walterxie/BioSci700/Lab1.md

 Secondly, we will use the libraries “phangorn” and “phytools” to create and plot trees, and also select models.
 Please note you need to use `read.phyDat` to load the data in this section.
-THe function `read.FASTA` may cause errors for the code below, especially `modelTest`.
+The function `read.FASTA` may cause errors for the code below, especially `modelTest`.